 ...Who looks like she's trying really hard not to breathe.

 His first human interaction, and already it's not going well.
 Maybe he should rethink the eating brains thing.
 "Uh, can I…" he stops, sniffs, wrinkles his nose.
 Ooh, something reeks.

 His walk back from the bathroom is a lot more cheerful than his walk inside.
 He's a handsome son of a gun really, once you got rid of the mudslinging-monkey look, and he might have gone a little crazy with the water, maybe, but feeling halfway clean is definitely worth it.

-His new waitress – apparently there was a changing of the guard while he's been gone – seems to agree with him, since she's currently beaming at him over his menu with the look girls should probably just reserve for puppies.
+His new waitress – apparently there was a changing of the guard while he's been gone, thank God – seems to agree with him, since she's currently beaming at him over his menu with the look girls should probably just reserve for puppies.
 Maybe girls like the baffled look, or maybe it's just this one who enjoys it when guys squint at their greasy menu in total confusion.
 Either way, he's definitely going to need to step up his game in the future; being suave probably feels a lot more dignified.

 For now, though, he has other worries on his mind - the main one being that he has absolutely no idea what to order.

 ...No idea.
 None.
 It's ridiculous.
 He has no clue what he likes.
 Cheese fries?
 Pancakes?
 The images pop up in his head like from a catalog, picture perfect, but nothing accompanies them - no disgust, no anticipation.

 He frowns, something in his gut twitching uncomfortably.
 He's never been at a loss before; the feeling is foreign and utterly unpleasant.